sal55/langs/MLang.md/readme.md

 Basically, they are smallish, self-contained, very fast and can be built from scratch more or less instantly.
 M is self-hosted, the others are implemented in M.

 M itself is embarrassingly dated and unsophisticated compared with the current crop of 'systems' languages, yet it works at roughly the same level as C, which is still popular and still seems to be in demand.

-That makes me feel better in describing my own take on such a language.
-The main differences are listed below. lgamations of any project
+My product is better, in my opinion.
+The main differences from C are listed below.

 ### M vs C

 While the languages largely do the same things, mine varies in significant ways:

-* Algol-style syntax without braces and without begin-end either (which are as bad as braces), and largely semi-colon free.
+* Algol-style syntax without braces and without begin-end either (which are as bad as braces), and largely semicolon free
 * Case-insensitive syntax
 * 1-based indexing with option to use 0-based or N-based
 * Module scheme